-In this article we share some common shortcomings shared by many small & mid-size companies that are killing warehouse efficiency.
+In this article, we share some common shortcomings shared by many small & mid-size companies that are killing warehouse efficiency.

 1) Under Performing Warehouse Management Systems

-Warehouse Management Systems (WMS) are the backbone of warehousing operations and the right system can make all the difference.
+Warehouse Management Systems (WMS) are the backbone of warehousing operations, and the right system can make all the difference.

-Real Time Dashboards showing up-to the minute warehouse performance
+• Real-Time Dashboards showing up-to-the-minute warehouse performance

-Mobile Friendly Capabilities to give you the ability to run the WMS from rugged tablets
+• Mobile Friendly Capabilities to give you the ability to run the WMS from rugged tablets

-Voice Enabling Technology that dictates picking & packing priorities
+• Voice Enabling Technology that dictates picking & packing priorities

-Automatic Identification and Data Capture (AIDC) to automate cargo identification and package data capture
+• Automatic Identification and Data Capture (AIDC) to automate cargo identification and package data capture

-RFID Capabilities provides real-time cargo tracking
+• RFID Capabilities provide real-time cargo tracking

 A whitepaper by Motorola titled "From Cost Center to Growth Center: Warehousing 2018" that surveyed warehouse I.T. and operational personnel exposed the following: